mozilla/pontoon/CONTRIBUTING.rst

 We use Rollup to build our JavaScript files for some pages.
 While `make build` will build those files for you, you might want to rebuild them while programming on the front.
-To build the files just once, run:
+To build the files just once, run at the project root:

 .. code-block:: shell

     $ npm run build

-If you want to have those files be built automatically when you make changes, you can run:
+If you want to have those files be built automatically when you make changes, you can run in each subdirectory:

 .. code-block:: shell

-    $ npm run watch
+    $ npm start